-The cooperative approach taken by Newcastle does mean it has compared favourably with other English cities.
+The cooperative approach taken by Newcastle does mean it has compared favourably with other English cities over the last decade.
 The September 2013 evaluation by university researchers suggests homelessness relieved through positive action is at a comparatively high rate in Newcastle (29.6 preventions per 1,000 households – three times the rate of England as a whole).
 Behind Newcastle’s approach is a commitment to understanding the reasons for homelessness and using this understanding to inform what they do.

 “In 2015-16, 3,775 cases of potential homelessness were prevented.
 We have not placed people in temporary bed and breakfast accommodation for 10 consecutive years.
 Evictions by Your Homes Newcastle dropped to 48 – their lowest ever level and a decrease of 149 from 2007-08.
 And despite our financial difficulties we are looking to the long term by building new homes.
 About 3,000 are projected to be built over the next three years including specialist properties for individuals and families with disabilities.”
 Newcastle Council leader Nick Forbes [Chronicle article 23 Feb 2017]